The What “French Women Don’t Get Fat” author Mireille Guiliano taught me about eating for pleasure and how to bring joy to your life around food.

 Did I really eat all those Cadbury eggs on auto-pilot?
 Was I really buying all those lamingtons after school?
 Did I really eat chips that frequently?

-The first time we write down what we’re eating and spending is the first moment of awakening.
+Much like a financial diary, the first time you write down what you’re eating and spending is the first moment of awakening.
 It leads to life-altering questions like:

-How can you eat (or spend) for happiness?
+- How can you eat (or spend) for happiness, not compulsion or addiction?

 Tweaking your mindset